Francis V, Duke of Modena: Life and legacy

-During the revolutions of 1848, Francis was forced to flee his Duchy by a popular uprising and was restored by Austrian troops in the following year.
+During the revolutions of 1848, Francis was forced to flee his duchy by a popular uprising and was restored by Austrian troops in the following year.

 In 1855, Francis established his own new order: the Order of the Eagle of Este, of which he acted as Grand Master.

-In 1859 the Duchy of Modena was invaded by armies of France and Piedmont.
-On 14 June, Francis fled.
-On 18 March 1860, King Victor Emanuel II of Sardinia ordered Modena to be incorporated into the new kingdom of Italy.
+In 1859 the Duchy of Modena was invaded by armies of France and Sardinia in the Second Italian War of Independence.
+On 11 June, Francis fled and his government was overthrown on 14 June.
+The duchy was incorporated into the United Provinces of Central Italy.
+On 18 March 1860, King Victor Emanuel II of Sardinia ordered Modena to be incorporated into the new Kingdom of Italy.
 Francis protested against this four days later.

 After the loss of his duchy, Francis withdrew to Vienna, where he lived in the Palais Modena.
 He also had a summer residence at Schloss Wildenwart in Bavaria.
 Although he spent most of his time in Austria he occasionally traveled and in 1864 he visited the Middle East.

 On 7 March 1861, William Ewart Gladstone, the British Chancellor of the Exchequer, made a verbal attack against Francis in the House of Commons, primarily accusing Francis of having violated criminal procedure by imposing excessive punishments.
 Constantine Phipps, Marquis of Normanby published a book later that year rebutting all of Gladstone's charges against Francis.

 Francis died at Vienna on 20 November 1875.
-He left most of his huge estate to his 1st cousin twice removed Archduke Franz Ferdinand of Austria, who subsequently used the title Archduke of Austria-Este.
-His remains were kept at the Capuchin Church in Vienna.
+He left most of his huge estate to his 2nd cousin twice removed Archduke Franz Ferdinand of Austria, who subsequently used the title Archduke of Austria-Este in keeping with the strict terms of the will.
+Francis's remains were kept at the Capuchin Church in Vienna.